 - Biel, B. (2019).
 Trail Guide to the Body 6th edition: A hands-on guide to locating muscles, bones, and more.
 Books of Discovery. - Biel, B. (2019).
 Trail Guide to the Body 6th edition: An essential hand-on learning resource.
 Books of Discovery. - Scrubs

 Please visit the BOOKSTORE online site for most current textbook information.
-Use the direct link below to find textbooks.

 Enter the semester, course prefix, number and section when prompted and you will be linked to the correct textbook.

 ADDITIONAL REQUIREMENTS: